open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-digital-io.rst

 A clock recovery circuit is required at the receiver to generate ``clk`` from ``sclk`` in order to sample the ``dat`` lines.

-Host to Breakout Serialization
+Controller to Breakout Serialization
 ------------------------------------------
-The host to breakout serialization protocol is as follows:
+The Controller to breakout serialization protocol is as follows:

 .. wavedrom::